wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 For example, drop-in yoga classes or weekly cooking lessons.
 You can schedule classes on various weekdays, at different times, and with different staff members.
 Customers can sign up for 1 or multiple sessions, unlike courses where all sessions must be booked.
-When a specific event is fully booked, customers can join a waitlist and are notified if a spot opens up.
+When a specific session is fully booked, customers can join a waitlist and are notified if a spot opens up.

-## Class schedule

-Before offering a class or course service, the business owner must decide when to schedule sessions.
-This is in contrast to appointment services, where customers are free to decide when they want to book a session.
-Wix uses the class schedule to calculate which sessions are still available.

 ## `CONFIRMED` (booking status)